Dissertation and oral exam (LMLIMAS)

 Coursework requirements

-A project proposal, Supervision meetings, Seminars 75%, Individual reading list
+A project proposal, Supervision meetings, Seminars 75%

-• A project proposal (1,500-2,500 words), to be handed in by a specific deadline (usually in October)
+• A project proposal (1,500-2,500 words) to be handed in by a specific deadline (usually in October)

 • A minimum of six supervision meetings